In line with industry best practice, a series of studies has been commissioned into the environmental aspects of the proposed quarry extension.

 Water Flow to Kester Brook

 Springs north of Alston Farm and rainfall run-off from Alston Wood and Alston Farm flow south east across the farm fields.
-This water mainly infiltrates to ground, but can also drain under the A38 via a culvert at Alston Cross to flow into the Kester Brook.
+This water mainly infiltrates to ground, but can also drain under the A38 via a culvert near Alston Cross to flow into the Kester Brook.

 Groundwater, Springs and Abstractions